Soosay86/OfficeDocs-DeployOffice/microsoft-365-apps/licensing-activation/overview-extended-offline-access.md

 ## Enable extended offline access with the registry

-If you can't use Group Policy to enable extended offline access, you can update the registry.
-To enable the setting, set the following:
+If you can't use Group Policy to enable extended offline access, use the registry instead.
+Set the following values to enable the feature:

 ```console
 [HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Microsoft\Office\16.0\Common\Licensing]